 Unlike other DRM approaches, Pro:Idiom has been designed specifically for the hotel and healthcare industries, resulting in lower costs, and reduced maintenance.
 Its world-class encryption technology, large installed base of more than 3 million devices, integrated design and attractiveness to interactive system providers make Pro:Idiom the clear choice for delivering HDTV services to hotel guests and hospital patients with confidence.

-Adopted as a broadcast standard by the Advanced Television Systems Committee in spring 2013, M-EAS is ideal for next-generation alerting because it bypasses bandwidth bottlenecks that overload current cellular-based systems and has the ability to reach millions of devices – and people – simultaneously.
-Mobile EAS transmits rich-media alert messages with video, photos, graphics, maps and evacuation routes, radar images, text and audio (including text-to-speech.)
-Mobile EAS can also geographically target alerts to devices and citizens who need them.
+AWARN is ideal for next-generation alerting because it bypasses bandwidth bottlenecks that overload cellular-based systems and has the ability to reach millions of devices – and people – simultaneously.
+AWARN will transmit rich-media alert messages with video, photos, graphics, maps and evacuation routes, radar images, text and audio (including text-to-speech).
+AWARN can also geographically target alerts to devices and citizens who need them.

 ATSC Digital Television Broadcast Standards

+Digital TV: As the inventor of the VSB (Vestigial Side Band) digital transmission technology at the heart of the current ATSC A/53 Digital Television Standard, Zenith proudly helped lead the nation’s transition to all-digital broadcasting.
+Zenith’s VBS technology was chosen by the Digital HDTV Grand Alliance as its transmission system, recommended in 1995 by the FCC Advisory Committee on Advanced Television Service and adopted in 1996 by the Federal Communications Commission as the U.S. digital TV standard – enabling transmission of HDTV, multi-casting and data broadcasting.
 Zenith holds essential patents for the U.S. broadcast standard ATSC A/53 and licenses its intellectual property on a reasonable and non-discriminatory basis.
 In fall 2007, Zenith formed a licensing pool with several other companies to collectively license their patents essential to the ATSC standard.
-MPEG LA, LLC (www.mpegla.com) is the administrator of the pool and has the authority to grant a single license under the essential patents of all the pool members, including Zenith
+MPEG LA, LLC (www.mpegla.com) is the administrator of the pool and has the authority to grant a single license under the essential patents of all the pool members, including Zenith.